 A celebrated hero of the Trojan war, known for being the bravest and most skilled warrior of the army.

-This Greek dog name is inspired from the Greek island of Paros which is known for its beaches and the several traditional villages that it is comprised of.
+This Greek dog name is inspired by the Greek island of Paros which is known for its beaches and the several traditional villages that it is comprised of.

 In Greek mythology, Eros was the god of attraction and love and is believed to be the Greek equivalent of the Roman Cupid.